matplotlib/matplotlib/doc/mpl_toolkits/axes_grid/users/axes_divider.rst

 The axes_divider module provide helper classes to adjust the axes positions of set of images in the drawing time.

-* :mod:`~mpl_toolkits.axes_grid.axes_size` provides a classese of
+* :mod:`~mpl_toolkits.axes_grid.axes_size` provides a classes of
   units that the size of each axes will be determined.
 For example, you can specify a fixed size

 * :class:`~mpl_toolkits.axes_grid.axes_size.Divider` this is the class
   that is used calculates the axes position.
-It divides the given renctangular area into several areas.
-You intialize the divider by setting the horizontal and vertical list of sizes that the division will be based on.
+It divides the given rectangular area into several areas.
+You initialize the divider by setting the horizontal and vertical list of sizes that the division will be based on.
 You then use the new_locator method, whose return value is a callable object that can be used to set the axes_locator of the axes.

-You first initialize the divider by specifying its grids, i.e., horiz and vert.
+You first initialize the divider by specifying its grids, i.e., horizontal and vertical.

 for example,::